Iridoid/odin-recipes/README.md

 The first project, as per curriculum, is focused on making a mini-website that displays a few recipes to the users.
 I will do my best to implement all the skills I have learned so far - nothing less and nothing more. :)

+DISCLAIMER: I am NOT the author of the recipes and of the linked images.
+The sections Descriptions, Ingredients and Steps were sourced from other websites (detailed source given in the comment in the respective recipe HTML documents) - these were at best reworded by me.
+Information in the paragraph provided in index.html sourced from a book (detailed source given in the comment of the document).